Databricks SDK for Python

 Authenticate the Databricks SDK for Python with your Databricks account or workspace

 This section describes how to authenticate the Databricks SDK for Python from your local development machine over to your Databricks account or workspace.
-To authenticate the Databricks SDK for Python from within a Databricks notebook, skip ahead to Use the Databricks SDK for Python from within a Databricks notebook.
+To authenticate the Databricks SDK for Python from within a Databricks notebook, skip ahead to Use the Databricks SDK for Python from a Databricks notebook.

 The Databricks SDK for Python implements the Databricks client unified authentication standard, a consolidated and consistent architectural and programmatic approach to authentication.
 This approach helps make setting up and automating authentication with Databricks more centralized and predictable.
 It enables you to configure Databricks authentication once and then use that configuration across multiple Databricks tools and SDKs without further authentication configuration changes.
 For more information, including more complete code examples in Python, see Databricks client unified authentication.